Hasselblad X1D vs Pentax K-1 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X1D and the K-1 II are recent models that are part of the current product line-up.
-The K-1 II replaced the earlier Pentax K-1, while the X1D does not have a direct predecessor.
+The K-1 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the X1D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Pentax websites.